 - We avoid extremes in clothing, appearance and hairstyle.

-- Men are to be clean-shaven, although trimmed moustaches are permissible.
+- Men are to be clean-shaven, although trimmed mustaches are permissible.

 - We are not to acquire tattoos or body piercings; preexisting tattoos should be covered as much as is practical.

-- If women have their eas pierced, they should wear only one pair of earrings; men do not wear earrings.
+- If women have their ears pierced, they should wear only one pair of earrings; men do not wear earrings.

 - Additional dress and grooming standards for specific settings may be required by faculty, coaches, or other university personnel.

 Southern Virginia University is committed to providing a wholesome atmosphere for all students.
 A Knight’s decorum consists of policies that apply while you are a student or are representing the University off campus.

 The Community Bill of Rights is based on the principles of courtesy and respect for the rights of the individual, the law, property, the university, and the community at large.
 All residents have the right to: